 The Davidson Branch Pump Station and Equalization Facility project, referred to as the Davidson Branch Equalization Storage project in the CAP/ER, includes the relocation of an existing duty station and construction of a wastewater storage tank and wet-weather pumping station on a property adjacent to the existing Davidson Branch Pump Station.
 Design began on May 1, 2015.
 Advertisement for construction activities began on April 25, 2020, and bid proposals were received on June 11, 2020.
-The construction Notice-to-Proceed was issued on October 21, 2020, and construction activities will continue through the upcoming quarter.
+The construction Notice-to-Proceed was issued on October 21, 2020, and construction activities are anticipated to be substantially complete in the upcoming quarter.